Bachsau/Mixtool/README.md

 # Mixtool
-An editor for Westwood Studios' MIX files
+An editor for Westwood Studios' MIX files, the data files used in their classic Command & Conquer games from Tiberian Dawn to Red Alert 2: Yuri's Revenge.

-Thanks to Olaf van der Spek for his documentation of the MIX file format!
+Many thanks to Olaf van der Spek for his documentation of the MIX file format and the XCC Utilities (http://xhp.xwis.net/).

 **WARNING:** This is alpha software.
-Many functions won't work and it _will_ destroy files when you save!
+Most functions won't work as expected and it _will_ destroy the files you open with it!
 Use at your own risk and always have a backup at hand.